AnonymousRunAway/StreamPlay/README.md

 3. Now Playing song is written inside {current directory}/nowPlaying.txt eg. C:/Files/nowPlaying.txt

 Note: The current directory (directory where Play.bat is located) is the working directory.

-# Disclaimer
-The author is not responsible for any damage caused by this script.
-Do not perform edits unless you understand and take full responsibility of what you are doing.